 The disparity is driven by three interlocking biases, none of which have a scientific basis.

 Visibility creates credibility.
 Physical disabilities involve wheelchairs or hearing aids.
 Learning disabilities demonstrate through testing.
 Emotional dysregulation lacks visible markers.
 When the condition doesn’t announce itself, institutions default to scepticism.
+Experimental research across four studies confirms a measurable stereotype reversal: people with invisible disabilities are perceived as less warm but more competent than those with visible disabilities (Granjon et al., 2024).
+The more competent you appear, the less sympathy you receive — and the less likely your accommodation is judged as warranted.

 The moral model persists.
 Children with behavioural differences continue to be labelled “bad,” “lazy,” “defiant,” or “attention-seeking.”
 These are moral categories applied to neurological conditions.
-As the law firm Kingsley Napley concluded in 2025, there is “something inherent within our education and youth justice systems that punishes difference.”
+As the law firm Kingsley Napley concluded in 2024, there is “something inherent within our education and youth justice systems that punishes difference.”

 Thomas Nagel’s concept of moral luck applies directly: people cannot be morally assessed for what is not their fault.
 Being born with a visible disability versus an invisible one represents what Nagel calls “constitutive moral luck” — unchosen characteristics that profoundly affect how you are judged.
 If we should not hold people responsible for factors beyond their control, treating emotional dysregulation as more blameworthy than a learning disability is philosophically incoherent.